 Q: Who must report incidents of sexual harassment or sexual violence?

-A: All Kalamazoo College employees must report EXCEPT licensed psychologists working in that capacity in the Counseling Center and the College Chaplain.
+A: All Kalamazoo College employees must report EXCEPT licensed psychologists working in that capacity in the Counseling Center, the College Chaplain, Student Health Center staff, and the YWCA Victim Advocate.
 Off-campus licensed psychologists and clergy also do not have to report.

 Q: To whom do I report?

 A: Report to the Title IX Coordinator or another appropriate school official (listed on the right side of this page).
-You do not need to determine whether the alleged sexual harassment or sexual violence actually occurred or that a hostile environment has been created before reporting an incident.
+You do not need to determine whether the alleged sexual harassment or sexual violence actually occurred before reporting an incident.

 Q: What information am I required to report?